hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * provide accounting adjustments against a specified BSAS
 * request the adjustments made to a specific property BSAS

-**From 30 November 2021 this API will be at V2.0, and V1.0 will no longer be available.**
+**From 22 March 2022, this API will be at V3.0.
+On 14 April 2022, V2.0 was deprecated and cannot be subscribed to any longer.
+However, V2.0 can still be called if the subscription was made before this status change.**

 ### CIS Deductions API
 Under the Construction Industry Scheme (CIS), contractors deduct money from a subcontractor’s payments and pass it to HM Revenue and Customs (HMRC).

 The deductions count as advance payments towards the subcontractor’s tax and National Insurance.

-[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/cis-deductions-api/1.0) allows a developer to:
+[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/cis-deductions-api/) allows a developer to:

 * retrieve details of the data the contractor has submitted to HMRC
 * retrieve a list of CIS deductions